samjcox/rubiks/README.md

 - To test/experience the website, the user can also ask the web app to generate a random cube.
 This is done by taking a solved cube and making random moves on the cube.
 - If the user has a solved cube, the web app includes a Randomiser feature to give the user a number of random moves they can follow to randomise their own cube, ready for solving again.
 - As the user progresses through each stage, the site shows the user how far through the solve process they currently are (using 8 stages, include nick names and a progress bar).
+- The user has the option to create a registration to save their historic cubes, or use a guest account if they dont want to save their cubes.

 ## Detailed features
 - Each user can store their own cubes in the database, with the ability to amend, copy and delete individual cubes from the database.
 - You can delete all cubes from the database with one function; this function does include a confirmation message displayed in an overlay.
 - There is a Loading overlay that appears when certain actions are started.
 It is however updating the database that is taking the most time, not the calculation of cube moves.
-Note that when running the app locally (i.e. when using VSCode) the database update is very quick (potentially no need for a loading screen) however when previously working on CS50 IDE the database update took a noticable time (approx 3-4 seconds).
-The loading screen has been left in for now, however maybe this could be removed after testing on Heroku (future work) if the database .
+Note that when running the app locally (i.e. when using VSCode) the database update is very quick (potentially no need for a loading screen) however when working on Heroku the time taken is noticable.
-- The database is accessed using the sqlite3 module (after originally using the CS50 SQL module).
+- The database is accessed using SQLAlchemy(Postgres) after previously using sqlite3(SQLite).
 - The moves calculated would likley originally comprise of a number of opposite moves followed after each other, and also triple rotations (equal to one rotation in the opposite direction), so the web app simplifies the required list of moves to delete opposite moves and replace triple moves with the opposite move.
 - Includes a feature to make 100,000 random moves on a cube just to demonstrate that this wouldnt solve the rubiks cube.
 - Once the cube is solved, a celebration page appears inviting the user to use the randomiser to shuffle their cube and start again.